Worldline EFT treatment of quadratic and cubic gravity theories: The two-particle effective Lagrangian of cubic gravity

 \subsection{PN-2}

 In the second PN order, we look at contributions from different Klauza-Klein fields appearing in the bulk interaction.
-We give the following: the type and kind of fields (or their mixtures) appearing as interaction terms, the interaction terms themselves, and the respective Feynman diagrams when coupled to the worldlines.
-In the following, double lines denote worldline factors, thin lines denote the $\phi$ propagator, dashed lines denote the $A^i$ propagator, and finally, wavy lines denote the $\sigma_{ij}$ propagator.
-A cross in the middle of a thin line implies that a factor of $\frac{k_0}{|\Vec{k}|}$ has been inserted in the $\phi$ propagator.\\
+We give the following: the type and kind of fields (or their mixtures) appearing in the interaction, the bulk interaction terms (BIT) themselves, the respective Feynman diagrams when coupled to the worldlines, { and some of the calculation details regarding the integrals corresponding to the Feynman diagrams.
+We have extensively used the results of Appendix A of \cite{Levi:2011eq} in calculating the Fourier integrals corresponding to each diagram.}\\

 \\